mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

 ## Calculating Neural Network Gradient

 The previous section introduces MindSpore functional auto-differentiation based mainly on the functions corresponding to the computing graph, but neural network construction is inherited from the object-oriented programming paradigm of `nn.Cell`.
-Next, we construct the same neural network by `Cell` and use functional automatic differentiation to implement backpropagation.
+Next, we construct the same neural network using `Cell` and use functional automatic differentiation to implement backpropagation.

-First we inherit `nn.Cell` to construct a single-layer linear transform neural network.
+First we inherit from `nn.Cell` to construct a single-layer linear transform neural network.
 Here we directly use $w$, $b$ from the previous section as model parameters, wrapped with `mindspore.Parameter` as internal properties, and implement the same Tensor operations within `construct`.

 ```python
 # Define model